-A raster or feature input that identifies the cells from which the optimal path is determined to the optimum source.
+A raster or feature input identifying the cells from which the optimal path is determined to the optimum source.

 If the input is a raster, it must consist of cells that have valid values (zero is a valid value) for the destinations, and the remaining cells must be assigned NoData.
 The input raster type must be integer.

-The field used to obtain values for the destination locations.
+The field that will be used to obtain values for the destination locations.

 |Choose distance accumulation raster|

-The distance accumulation raster is used to determine the optimal path from the destinations to the sources.
+The distance accumulation raster that will be used to determine the optimal path from the destinations to the sources.